 How to Grow Valmaine Romaine Lettuce

 In the home garden, Valmaine lettuce seeds can be sown directly in the garden in spring when the ground is workable.
 Seeds should be planted in rows with plants thinned to 10 inches (25 cm.) apart.
-Don’t go overboard when planting; save some seeds to sow every 3-4 weeks for a longer harvest.
+Don’t go overboard when planting; save some seeds to sow every three to four weeks for a longer harvest.

 Valmaine lettuce is best when used right after harvesting.
 As the heads mature to classically romaine-shaped heads, their outer leaves can be harvested for salads, sandwiches, etc. Leaves will stay fresher and crisper when harvested on cool, cloudy days.